 - 1 tablespoon vanilla extract

 - 4 1/2 cups old fashioned oats certified gluten free if necessary

 - 1/2 teaspoon salt

-- Remove from the baking sheet and place the cookies on a cooling rack.
-Serve immediately or store in airtight containers!
+- Remove oven and let cool for a few minutes, before removing them from the cookie sheet and placing the cookies on a cooling rack.

 - Serve immediately or cool completely before storing in airtight containers!

 *Note: Nutritional information is estimated and varies based on products used.